Chairman of the Board

-An American Latina born and raised in Mexico City, Ana has a business degree from Tecnologico de Monterrey (ITESM), and a Master’s in International Relations from Instituto Ortega y Gasset in Madrid, Spain.
-Before moving to Los Angeles, Mrs. Valdez worked and studied in Mexico, the U.S., Spain, and Switzerland for the likes of Nielsen Mexico City, Banamex (now Citibank), the United Nations Organization, and the U.S. Clinton Administration.
+An American Latina born and raised in Mexico City, Valdez has a business degree from Tecnologico de Monterrey (ITESM) and a Master’s in International Relations from Instituto Ortega y Gasset in Madrid, Spain.
+She lives in Beverly Hills, California, with her husband, Jeff Valdez.
+They have two trilingual, binational, and multicultural teenage sons.

 Al (Alberto R.) Cardenas is nationally recognized for his leadership in the law, business and politics.
 He has served as an adviser to US Presidents, as counsel of record in a number of precedent-setting and published court decisions, and as a commentator and writer on issues of national importance.